Navya-Verma11/AR-Filter-Code/README.md

 - Implement color scheme toggles for different cyberpunk vibes.
 - Optimize performance for low-end devices.

-## License

-This project is licensed under the [MIT License].
-Feel free to use, modify, and distribute it.

 ## Acknowledgments

 - Built with p5.js and clmtrackr.
 - Inspired by cyberpunk aesthetics from sci-fi media.
 - Created for fun and learning on Glitch.

-## Contact

-Got questions or ideas?
-Reach out via your-email@example.com or open an issue on GitHub.